rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 comments: true
 ---

 How you can enable mTLS authentication with OpenShift with including Service Mesh, only using the Ingress Controller Operator?

 How this is implemented in the Ingress Controller and in the OpenShift Routers / Haproxies?
 How are the benefits of implementing mTLS?

 Let's dig in!

 ## 1. Overview

+All of us heard about TLS but which protections and benefits provides?

-As you know, TLS provides you with two primary protections:
+TLS provides us with two primary protections:

 * The first protection, is that TLS encrypts your traffic to protect it from eavesdropping.

 * The second is that TLS authenticates the server to the client (and optionally the client to the server as well) with the use of signed certificates.

 But by default TLS only validates the authenticity of the server and not of the client (application) which is sending the request.